gutswright/documents/resume/aug_2025.typ

 #list(
-  [Collaborated with Professor of Technology management to redesign and deploy AI chatbot UI for over 300 students and faculty.], [enhancing real-time access to grades, materials, and feedback from professors.], )
+  [Collaborated with Professor of Technology management to redesign and deploy AI chatbot UI for over 300 students and faculty.], [Enhanced real-time access to grades, materials, and feedback from professors.], )